nexuslrf/knowledge_consistency/README.md

 * [VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html)
 * [DOG120](http://vision.stanford.edu/aditya86/ImageNetDogs/)

 Note: the images we use are cropped according to provided bounding boxes.
-You need to do such preprocessing by yourself, save the cropped images in a `DataSet/Catagory1/img01.jpg`  fashion, in order to use PyTorch's `ImageFolder`.
+You need to do such preprocessing by yourself, save the cropped images in a `DataSet/Catagory1/img01.jpg`  form, in order to use PyTorch's `ImageFolder`.

 ### Get checkpoints: